mrhelgeklausen/Legacy-of-the-Hellriders/vampireism.md

 free will while embracing their newfound powers.

 ## Vampire feats
-The character can acquire additional feats when they gain **Ability Score Improvements**, as per the rules for feats in fifth edition.
+The character can embrace the vampirism and acquire vampiric feats when they gain **Ability Score Improvements**, as per the rules for feats in fifth edition.
 The feats are presented in the order they can be taken and the traits they grant are cumulative.